 But how do you do that research?
 One of the really effective ways is to use social media analytics…

 2. Research Using Social Media Analytics

-Social media is a great way to gather data about your target audience even, when there are no customers on it.
+Social media is a great way to gather data about your target audience even when there are no customers on it.
 That is why you want to use it.
 Here are three social media platforms that you want to use.

 LinkedIn is the world leader in B2B social networking.
 Its dashboard shows you a comprehensive summary of the month, including visitors, impressions, and particular trends you should take note of.

-Instagram provides you with insightful tools that help you to learn more about your target audiences demographics, interests, and app usage.
+Instagram provides you with insightful tools that help you to learn more about your target audience’s demographics, interests, and app usage.
 The advantage here is that the information is easy to understand, and located directly at your fingertips.

 Now that you know your target audience and where to do the necessary research, it is time for the next step of preparation for writing the sales copy.
-And that is to clearly defining the goal…
+And that is to clearly define the goal…

 3. Define The Goal Of Your Sales Copy